Texas Christian University: Rivalries

 The oldest rivalry, which has become nationally famous since TCU joined the Big 12 Conference, is The Revivalry with Baylor University.
 The Revivalry is unique in that it is a major FBS rivalry between two church affiliated schools.
-It is also one of the oldest rivalries in the nation, with the series currently led by TCU 54-52-7 since 1899.
-Since resumption of the annual rivalry in 2010, the series is close, with TCU leading 7–4.
-Since TCU joined Baylor in the Big 12 in 2012, the Big 12 series record is 6–3 in favor of TCU.
+It is also one of the oldest rivalries in the nation, with the series currently led by TCU 59-54-7 since 1899.

 The TCU Horned Frogs also share a historic rivalry with the Southern Methodist University Mustangs, located in Fort Worth's sister (and rival) city, Dallas.
-In football, teams from TCU and SMU have competed annually in the Battle for the Iron Skillet since 1946 when, during pre-game festivities, an SMU fan was frying Frog Legs as a joke before the game.
+In football, teams from TCU and SMU have competed annually in the Battle for the Iron Skillet since 1946 when, during pre-game festivities, an SMU fan was frying frog legs as a joke before the game.
 A TCU fan, seeing this as a desecration of their "Horned Frog", told him that eating the frog legs was going well beyond the rivalry and that they should let the game decide who would get the skillet and the frog legs.
 SMU won the game, and the skillet and frog legs went to SMU that year.
 The tradition spilled over into the actual game and the Iron Skillet is now passed to the winner as the rivalry's traveling trophy.
-TCU leads the all-time series 47–40–7.
-SMU recently beat TCU 41–38 on September 21, 2019.